stephengineer-CS003A-classroom/CS3A_Setup/mac.md

 You will be supplied with a <a href="./basic_test.cpp" target="_blank">`basic_test.cpp`</a> file.
 You will copy this file and overwrite the existing _generic_ `basic_test.cpp` in your project folder.
 After this, you will __NEVER__ edit the `basic_test.cpp` file.

-<a href="./basic_test.cpp" target="_blank">`basic_test.cpp`</a> demonstrtes the functionality of the project and gives you an opportunity to make sure your function signatures and class declarations match those of the grader.
+<a href="./basic_test.cpp" target="_blank">`basic_test.cpp`</a> demonstrates the functionality of the project and gives you an opportunity to make sure your function signatures and class declarations match those of the grader.
 You should be able to compile and run the `basic_test.cpp` with your functions.

 Pay special attention to the `#include` path at the top.
 Your file structure has to be __exactly__ the same as the one depicted here.